AlanDeSmet/data-driven-farmer/README.md

 At the moment only generates one report: a list of crop profitability, sorted by season and profitability.

 This is not terribly user friendly software, sorry.
-You can the the most recent report I generated in crop-profit.html .
+[You can the the most recent report I generated in crop-profit.html.](crop-profit.html)

 Dependencies
 ------------